ContextLab/CDL-tutorials/packages/example_package/README.md

 These are the minimum files needed to create a CDL python package. \
 Below we'll go into more depth on each of these components

-### The README
+### README
 While often tedious to create, this is one of the most important files in a software project.
 It provides a roadmap for users to install, utilize and contribute to your project.
 Even the best code without proper documentation is effectively useless.
 A CDL-approved README should contain the following information:

-- Overview - A plain english high level overview of what your package does
+- __Overview__ - A plain english high level overview of what your package does
-- Try it - A link to a Binder notebook that allows potential users to quickly try out the package
+- __Try it__ - A link to a Binder notebook that allows potential users to quickly try out the package
-- Installation - A section detailing how the package can be installed
+- __Installation__ - A section detailing how the package can be installed
-- Requirements - A full list of software dependencies
+- __Requirements__ - A full list of software dependencies
-- Citing - Information on how to reference the software
+- __Citing__ - Information on how to reference the software
-- Contributing - A link to a [Code of Conduct](https://www.mozilla.org/en-US/about/governance/policies/participation/), and a link to the CONTRIBUTING.md file
+- __Contributing__ - A link to a [Code of Conduct](https://www.mozilla.org/en-US/about/governance/policies/participation/), and a link to the CONTRIBUTING.md file
-- Testing - Instructions on how to test the package
+- __Testing__ - Instructions on how to test the package
-- Examples - Pictoral and/or code examples of the package in action
+- __Examples__ - Pictoral and/or code examples of the package in action

+For examples of these README sections, please see the [hypertools](https://github.com/ContextLab/hypertools/blob/master/readme.md) README.

+### License
+We typically use an open-source MIT for software.
+Use [this](https://github.com/ContextLab/hypertools/blob/master/LICENSE) one unless there is a reason for the software not to be open-source.

+### Contributing
+This section is critical for a successful open-source project.
+As the project grows, so will the number of people who'd like to contribute.
+Having a guideline on how to contribute will save you (and contributors) a lot of time in the long run.
+For an example, see [here](https://github.com/ContextLab/hypertools/blob/master/CONTRIBUTING.md).